-Presenting a humble Indian curry with cauliflower and potato with all quintessential flavors of Indian cuisine!
+Presenting a humble yet popular Indian curry, aloo gobi, with all quintessential flavors of Indian cuisine!

-You see what I mean?
-These days I am sharing the very regular recipes of my family – like that Potato and green onion stir-fry which I shared recently.
+These days I am sharing the very regular recipes of my family – like that aloo-peyajkoli bhaja (a.k.a.
+Potato and green onion stir-fry) which I shared recently.
 These are recipes we are brought up on and are so integral part of our meals that I took them for granted and believed that they are not worth sharing!
+But I was so utterly wrong!

-This may be the one recipe which I can make blindly every time; but I would be more than happy if someone thousands of miles away from me tries this recipe and have a smile on his/her face!
+Coming to aloo gobi sabzi, this may be the one recipe which I can make blindly every time; but I would be more than happy if someone thousands of miles away from me tries this recipe and have a smile on their face!
 Like I try your family recipes, you should try mine!

-This potato- cauliflower curry is best of the lot.
-We call it ‘aloo-gobi’ – aloo stands for potato and gobi for cauliflower.
-These two vegetables make a perfect combination as they both are experts in soaking up flavors from the spices you cook them in.
+This aloo gobi, which can be decoded as potato-cauliflower curry is one of the flagship recipes of Indian kitchens.
+Potato & cauliflower – these two vegetables make a perfect combination as they both are experts in soaking up flavors from the spices you cook them in.

-I enjoy this curry most with plain rice; but my better half is more inclined towards the breads – rotis or parathas.
+I enjoy aloo gobi most with plain rice; but my better half is more inclined towards the breads – rotis or parathas.
 I would safely say that this goes well with either of the two – rice or bread.

-You can also experiment to combine this curry sauce with other veggie combinations and I am sure it won’t spoil anything.
-This curry is quite versatile and robust which makes the base for most of the Indian curries.
+You can also experiment to combine this similar curry sauce with other veggie combinations and I am sure it won’t spoil anything.
+This onion-tomato based curry is quite versatile and robust which makes the base for most of the Indian curries.
+But if you would also like to play safe like me then don’t think twice and just straight away make this awesomeness a.k.a aloo gobi!

 - Cauliflower – 500 gms, cut into big florets and lightly fried